 - Sticking with the original schedule

-- Rotating the schedule to fit the new timezone
+- Rotating the schedule to fit the new time zone

 - Returning to monophasic sleep

-If you have decided to return to monophasic sleep, just rest when you feel sleepy enough.
+- If you have decided to return to monophasic sleep, just rest when you feel sleepy enough.

 Main author: Crimson

-Page last updated: 1 May 2020
+Page last updated: 24 December 2020